 Is Farsi Hard to Learn?
 A Comprehensive Guide to Mastering the Persian Language

-What Makes Farsi Challenging?
+What Makes Farsi Difficult for English Speakers?

-1. The Writing System
+1. The Persian Alphabet

 2. Pronunciation